laminas/tutorials/doc/book/in-depth-guide/first-module.md

 ];
 ```

-We've now created a route called `post` that listens to the URL
+We've now created a route called `blog` that listens to the URL
 `localhost:8080/blog`.
 Whenever someone accesses this route, the `indexAction()`
 function of the class `Blog\Controller\ListController` will be executed.
 However, this controller does not exist yet, so if you reload the page you will